openlibhums/memory-alpha/content/pages/support/plugins/books.md

   Leave this unchecked if you want to hide the category title.

 - Chapter name
-  This is where the ‘Chapter’ label can be edited, in case the individual components of publications assigned to this category are not chapters.
+  This is where the 'Chapter' label can be edited, in case the individual components of publications assigned to this category are not chapters.
 This is a required field.

 - Chapter name plural
-  This is where the plural for the ‘Chapter’ label can be edited to ensure the label is pluralised correctly.
+  This is where the plural for the 'Chapter' label can be edited to ensure the label is pluralised correctly.
 This is a required field.